-Animals experiment
+Animal experiments

-Twenty male SD mice (8-weeks-old, weighing 280 ± 20 g) were purchased from the Qinglongshan Experimental Animal Breeding Farm (Nanjing, China).
-The mice were randomly divided into two groups, that is, the SH (n = 10) and PPA groups (n = 10).
-Both groups were housed in a standard condition of 12 h light-dark cycle (light on at 07:00 a.m.) under a controlled temperature of 22 ± 2℃.
-All animals were provided plenty of food and water and allowed to acclimatize this condition 3 d before use.
+Twenty male Sprague-Dawley mice (8 wk old, weighing 280 ± 20 g) were purchased from the Qinglongshan Experimental Animal Breeding Farm (Nanjing, China).
+The mice were randomly divided into two groups: SH (n = 10) and PPA (n = 10).
+Both groups were housed in a standard condition of 12 h light-dark cycle (light on at 07:00 a.m.) under a controlled temperature of 22 ± 2°C. All animals were provided plenty of food and water and allowed to acclimatize to this condition 3 d before use.
 All experiments in this study followed the Guidelines of Accommodation and Care for Animals formulated by the Chinese Convention for the protection of vertebrate animals used for experimental and other scientific purposes and were authorized by the Laboratory Animal Management Committee of the Nanjing University of Chinese Medicine.

 Surgical procedures and adhesion quality